Android 12L deep dive: Documenting every change in Android’s update for larger screens

 In addition to the taskbar, Google is testing another method in Android 12L to quickly launch an app in split-screen mode.
 Called notification to window, the feature allows a user to start an app’s PendingIntent (ie. an Activity from a notification) through a notification drag-and-drop gesture.
 The user can launch an app Activity to a pop-up or split-screen window by long-pressing on a heads-up notification or a notification in the notifications panel and then dragging it to the left or right side of the screen.

-This feature is not currently enabled by default in Android 12L preview builds, but it can be by setting the SystemUI configuration value
+This feature is not currently enabled by default in Android 12L, but it can be by setting the SystemUI configuration value

 config_notificationToContents to true.
 With superuser access, this value can be quickly set to true by creating an overlay through the Fabricated Overlay API or CLI.
 For example: